rcs-agents/rcl/docs/rcl-formal-specification.md

     MULTI_LINE_EXPRESSION_CONTENT
     DEDENT

-EmbeddedCode ::= SingleLineEmbeddedExpression | MultiLineEmbeddedCodeBlock
+EmbeddedCode ::= SingleLineEmbeddedCode | MultiLineEmbeddedCodeBlock

-ExpressionValue ::= EmbeddedCode | SimpleValue // A value can be embedded code or a simple literal.
+EmbeddedValue ::= EmbeddedCode | SimpleValue // A value can be embedded code or a simple literal.
 ```

 ### 3.2 Multi-line String Rules